simplyfoul/Lucid/README.md

 # Installation and Setup

 Installation of Lucid is simple.
-You can view the BASIC GUIDE below!
+You can view the BASIC & ADVANCED GUIDES below!

 ## Basic Guide (Replit, Heroku, Glitch etc.)